csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

  * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
  * **Feel free (but not obligated) to use personas.
    You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

+   Our Application's target users are seniors but can also be used by people whom are less technologically literate.
+The key functionality of our application is to make mobile phone more approachable and less daunting to unfamiliar users.
+Especially due to the events of COVID-19, many users have become more dependant on using technology such as the mobile phone for everyday services.
+This is compounded by the fact that members of the senior community are especially vulnerable in the current global health emergency.
+Many of the useful technologies such as Facebook and Zoom have complicated interfaces that is incredibly discouraging to these users and can lead to frustration and avoidance.
+Our application aims to make the experience easier and less intimidating for senior users.
+Which we hope will help members of the senior community become more accustomed to using some of the fantastic tools we have today.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?